Understanding employment regulations in Nova Scotia | CFIB

 All businesses with employees must follow Employment Standards.
 You must first determine whether your business is federally or provincially regulated.
-If, like almost 90% of businesses your company is regulated provincially, check out the helpful guidelines and fact sheets on employment rights available through the website of Nova Scotia's Department of Labour and Advanced Education.
+If, like almost 90% of businesses your company is regulated provincially, check out the helpful guidelines and fact sheets on employment rights available through the website of Nova Scotia's Department of Labour, Skills and Immigration.
 Better yet, call our Business Advisors for timely answers to your questions.